krvamsi96/MLInterview/Supervised Learning.md

 ## What is logistic regression ? <a name="lr"></br>
 _Logistic regression_ is a parametric, discriminative supervised learning algorithm for classification, i.e used where the response variable is categorical by applying a sigmoid function to a linear prediction.
 The idea of logistic regression is to find  a relationship between features and probability of particular outcome.
+In Logistic regression, instead of fitting a regression line, we fit an "S" shaped logistic function, which predicts two maximum values (0 or 1).
+Logistic Regression is a significant machine learning algorithm because it has the ability to provide probabilities and classify new data using continuous and discrete datasets.

+**Logistic Regression Assumptions
+In case of binary logistic regression, the target variables must be binary always and the desired outcome is represented by the factor level 1.

+There should not be any multi-collinearity in the model, which means the independent variables must be independent of each other.

+We must include meaningful variables in our model.

+We should choose a large sample size for logistic regression.

 ![](https://github.com/theainerd/MLInterview/blob/master/images/20170513_gradient_descent_logistic_animation.gif)